geofeedia/drone-k8s/README.md

     update_period: 5s
     timeout: 30s

-# perform a strategic update for a deployment
+# perform a strategic update for a deployment along with a replace of a ConfigMap
 publish:
   drone-k8s:
     image: your-repo/your-org/drone-k8s:1.0.0